-Income Protection is designed to pay out if the person covered can't work because of an illness or injury and they meet the requirements of our definition of incapacitated.
-You'll find our definition of incapacitated in section 4.
+Income Protection is designed to pay out if the person covered can't work because of an illness or injury and they meet the requirements of our definition of incapacitated, or they're diagnosed with a terminal illness that meets our definition.
+You'll find our definitions of incapacitated and terminal illness in section 4.